studio shots by Sarah Shalene Photography

 b1976, Boston, MA.

-The other part of that strategy was empathy.
-In order to predict the moods of the people at home and school, I had to learn to see under the surface.
-Sometimes I was sure I could see what someone was feeling before they could.
-I still feel that way, just ask my wife.
+As part of my own personal childhood survival strategy, I developed a sense of empathy.
+In order to predict and largely avoid the moods of the people at home and school, I had to learn to see under the surface.

 I went to Harvard and studied Computer Science because art didn’t seem like a viable career option.
 When I moved to San Francisco, I quickly moved into more creative aspects of tech, and eventually found myself taking at classes at my local art college, Academy of Art University.
 It’s ironic, in a way, because I couldn’t see that under my own surface was a deep desire to create, and communicate through creative work.